MrRox1337/range-balancing-bot/README.md

 ## Problem Statement

-How can an autonomous vehicle accurately maintain a fixed distance from a wall or boundary while its conveyor mechanism is manipulating objects and experiencing manual user interactions?
+How can an autonomous vehicle accurately maintain a fixed distance from a wall or boundary while on a conveyor belt or a manually manipulated boundary when placed on the floor?

 ## Solution Overview